hannorein/rebound/docs/binaryformat.md

 ```c
     struct reb_binarydata_field_descriptor fd_t = { "", REB_DOUBLE,       "t",                            offsetof(struct reb_simulation, t), 0, 0, 0};
 ```
 The first parameter is an optional documentation string.
 Next is the type of data, in this case a single double precision floating point number.
 The third entry is the name of the field.
 This is used to identify field in the binary files.
-The name shoudl be human-readable and correspond to the name of the parameter in the c structure.
+The name should be human-readable and correspond to the name of the parameter in the c structure.
 The next entry is the offset of where this variable is stored relative to the beginning of the simulation structure.

 REBOUND also supports array like fields.
 For example consider the `particles` field:
 ```c